simeononsecurity/simeononsecurity.ch/content/articles/fisma-summarized/index.en.md

 ### Security Control Assessment

-Federal agencies must assess the effectiveness of their security controls to ensure they are working as intended and to identify any areas that need improvement.
+Federal agencies must assess the effectiveness of their security controls to ensure they're working as intended and to identify any areas that need improvement.
 This involves the following steps:

-1. **Testing**: Federal agencies must test their security controls to ensure they are working correctly and to identify any vulnerabilities that need to be addressed.
+1. **Testing**: Federal agencies must test their security controls to ensure they're working correctly and to identify any vulnerabilities that need to be addressed.

 2. **Evaluation**: Federal agencies must evaluate the results of the testing to determine the effectiveness of the security controls and identify any areas that need improvement.

 3. **Remediation**: Based on the results of the evaluation, federal agencies must develop a plan to address any vulnerabilities or areas for improvement and implement the necessary remediation actions.

-4. **Continuous improvement**: Federal agencies must continuously monitor and assess the effectiveness of their security controls and make improvements as necessary to ensure they are providing adequate protection for their assets.
+4. **Continuous improvement**: Federal agencies must continuously monitor and assess the effectiveness of their security controls and make improvements as necessary to ensure they're providing adequate protection for their assets.

 ### Continuous Monitoring

-Federal agencies must continuously monitor their information systems to ensure they are secure and to respond to any security incidents that occur.
+Federal agencies must continuously monitor their information systems to ensure they're secure and to respond to any security incidents that occur.
 This includes the following steps:

 1. **Real-time monitoring**: Federal agencies must use real-time monitoring tools to detect and respond to security incidents as they occur.